 Temple of Poseidon Admission Costs

 During the summer months, admission to the Temple of Poseidon is €8 for adults and €4 for children.
-In the off-peak season (November to March), there is a reduced admission fee of €4 for adults and €2 for children.
+In the off-peak season, there is a reduced admission fee of €4 for adults and €2 for children.

 Temple of Poseidon Facilities and Amenities

 At the entrance to the archaeological site, there is a restaurant with a gift shop and some bathroom facilities.
-The bathrooms are fine, though as you may imagine, the restaurant is very overpriced.
+The bathrooms are fine.
+Although as you may imagine, the restaurant is very overpriced.

-There are no other shops or restaurants in the immediate area so I would advise you to pack a few snacks and bottles of water to take with you.
+There are no other shops or restaurants in the immediate area.
+Try to pack a few snacks and bottles of water to take with you before you leave Athens.

 Dining Options Close to Sounion